trustbit/RAGathon/README.md

 > How much did the company "Accuray Incorporated" spend on risk management in 2022?

 accurately.
 The data containing the basic factual information is provided in unstructured PDFs.
-As such, the expectation is that solutions will use *large language models (LLMs)* in some form to solve the challenge - hence the term *RAG* (Retrieval-Augmented Generation) in its name.
+As such, the expectation is that solutions will use *large language models (LLMs)* in some form to solve the challenge - hence the term *RAG (Retrieval-Augmented Generation)* in its name.

 # The Solutions

-These solutions in this repository were developed quite quickly - within 2 work days - and should therefore be viewed as proof-of-concept rather than ready-for-production.
+The solutions in this repository were developed quite quickly - within 2 work days - and should therefore be viewed as proof-of-concept rather than ready-for-production.
 And as expected, each solution used LLMs in some way, but it turned out that *how* the LLMs are used differ quite a bit across the solutions.